 It also helps to connect with other people interested in your topic.
 Send a friend request to the top bloggers in your niche and make sure to follow them on Twitter as well.

-You may be surprise at just how many people will find your post interesting and then share the link with their friends.
+You may be surprised at just how many people will find your post interesting and then share the link with their friends.

 2. Commenting on other blogs